aquinnallen/webscraper/readme.txt

 Hello!

-This is a couple of webscrapers I made in the fall of 2023-winter 2024.
+This is a repository for a couple of webscrapers I made in the fall of 2023-winter 2024.

 They are intentionally rudimentary, not using too much.